 We use a not for profit scheme to demonstrate our competency to our customers as it removes any question of money being a motivating factor.
 Trust Mark is the only Government endorsed competent person scheme in the UK, they also operate under a Government licence issued from the Department of Business, Energy and Industrial Strategy.
 Trust Mark use a code of conduct for suppliers just like the LCA and as recommended by the HSE and work with Trading Standards to ensure service providers are competent.
 In comparison the LCA do not operate under a Government licence and are not regulated.
 Businesses like Construction Line do acknowledge the Trust Mark standard which is a Government endorsed standard for certain trades but not for Legionella.
 We have asked Construction Line for a reason for this and they have not been able to give and explanation, we can only assume it would affect their LCA agreement.

 UKAS Accredited Services

 UKAS is a recognised accreditation body.
 The HSE's ACOP L8 requires that all water samples be tested by a UKAS accredited testing services.
 This is the only requirement in the ACOP L8 to use a UKAS service.

 Some service providers are advertising that they supply UKAS accredited risk assessments.
 There is no requirement in the ACOP L8 to use UKAS accredited risk assessments and this does not ensure the competency of those carrying out the assessment.
 Part of the UKAS process is to inspect water systems against the requirements of the Water Regulations.
 This inspection is not part of the ACOP L8.
 Only level 3 or above qualified plumbers who have been certified under the water regulations should be carrying out this level of inspection.
-Unfortunately, we have found a significant number of service providers paying for risk assessors to sit water regulation exams without the relevant prerequisite qualifications and competencies and then carrying out inspections they do not have enough experience or knowledge to carry out.
+Unfortunately, we have found a significant number of service providers paying for risk assessors to sit water regulation exams without the relevant prerequisite qualifications or competencies and then carrying out inspections they do not have enough experience or knowledge to carry out.